 Students do not have to be enrolled at George Mason University to apply.
-Applications for the January 2018 program will be open in the fall.
+Applications for the January 2018 program are open now via GMU’s website.

 The Gender & Conflict program is a faculty-led January term course accredited through George Mason University.
 This course explores Indonesia and its challenges by turning a gendered lens on issues of conflict, civic engagement, violence, development and justice.
 Working in close collaboration with a range of local organizations, course participants will learn about the experiences of Indonesian women and men working for a more equitable future.